niaomingjian/ProjectNote/docker/readme.md

 `--link => Add link to another container`
 `--rm => Automatically remove the container when it exits`
 `--network => Connect a container to a network`

+3. docker-compose exec dev-cassandra cqlsh
+This is equivalent of `docker exec`.
+By default `docker-compose exec` allocates a TTY.